-A 13 year old boy runs off with his hobo Uncle for a grand summer adventure, and experiences way more than he ever could have imagined.
+A 13-year old boy runs off with his free-spirited uncle for a grand summer adventure in post-world war II America, and experiences way more than he ever could have imagined.

 CANDY KID AND THE HOBO KING, is a coming of age story about a 13 year old boy who learns that what a person shows on the outside is not who he is on the inside, for better and for worse.

 It’s June 1952 in Jacksonville, Florida, the last day of eighth grade for precocious 13 year old Alex Martin.
 He blows off his best friend to rush home because Uncle Bobby, his favorite person in the world is visiting.
 Over dinner Alex begs Uncle Bobby to take him with him for a summer adventure.
 Bobby tries to sneak out in the middle of the night but Alex hears him leave.
 He scribbles a note for his mother, catches up to Bobby at the train yard.
 A freight train pulls up, they hop on.